Dipankar1997161/Top-view-Omnidirectional-Human-Pose-Data-Synthesis-using-NeRF/README.md

 The original code will be found in this repo: https://github.com/chungyiweng/humannerf.git

 Kindly check that as this repo is just an experiment conducted.

 ### Environment_setup
     conda create -n mononerf python=3.8
     conda activate mononerf
 ### Model Train

 I trained the model on subject number 377 and 387 using the following command.
 Changing the activation function between Relu, Leaky relu and Elu to find the sufficient results.
+Also changing the model pipeline to achieve the 3D reconstructed results.

     python train.py --cfg configs/human_nerf/zju_mocap/377/adventure.yaml